RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

 Why are Cakewalk Projects stored in the root of the C drive by default?

-They should be in C:\Users\name\Documents or C:\Cakewalk Projects\Music like everything else is supposed to do!
+They should be in C:\Users\name\Documents or C:\Users\name\Music like everything else is supposed to!

 ### NO MIXER UNDO